 You should measure how much coconut cream is in each section of your ice cube tray as well, making sure to leave a little space for expansion at the top.
-If you forget, one ice cube is approximately 2 tablespoons of coconut milk.
+If you forget, one ice cube is approximately two tablespoons of coconut milk.

 You can also add frozen coconut milk cubes straight into your cooking and let them defrost in the pot.